 The Empress is also an aspect of the subconscious mind.
-While the High Priestess, number 2, is memory, in number 3 we find the subconscious response to that memory which produces growth through the imagination.
+While the High Priestess, number 2, is a memory, in number 3 we find the subconscious response to that memory that produces growth through the imagination.

 Her scepter represents her dominion over the world of creation through love, the Venus glyph.
 She is the epitome of creation and abundance, reminding us of the biblical passage, "And there appeared a great wonder in the heavens; a woman clothed with the Sun, and the Moon under feet, and upon her head a crown of twelve stars.
 And

 she being with child cried, travailing in birth..."
 (Revelations 12: 'J, -2).
 Older versions of the Empress showed her with the crescent Moon beneath her feet.